 We all want a happier, healthier, more equal New Zealand.
 For us, that means treating cannabis use as a health and social issue, not a criminal one.

 Most people who use cannabis do so without harm to themselves or others.
 But for some, cannabis can have a serious negative impact.
 Those people, and their families, are the ones who deserve our focus.
 Prohibition has failed them.
-Control of cannabis has been left to organised crime – and the black market has not done a good job of protecting our health interests.
+For too long, we’ve left control of cannabis to the black market, which has not done a good job of protecting our health interests.
 We want the government to take back control.

 At the general election in 2020, we’ll all get to vote on whether cannabis should be legalised and regulated.
-The Government is going about it the right way.
-They have already released a framework that focuses on improving health outcomes and protecting young people, and they're drafting a bill which the public will vote on.
-Taking control of cannabis provides our overview of their proposals, and discusses key areas we think they should include.
+The Government have released a draft bill that focuses on improving health outcomes and protecting young people, putting controls around use.

 Back to top